Leadership Lab and Tāke Tuia

 • Engage in a transformational personal leadership journey to align their passion and purpose with impact.

-• Experience a process grounded in Te Ao Māori values to allow them to reconnect with themselves and reconnect with others.
+• Experience a process grounded in Te Ao Māori values that allows them to reconnect with themselves and others.

 • Deepen their understanding of the wisdom of indigenous frameworks and their relevance to the ‘permacrisis’ of our time.

-• Build respectful and strategic relationships with iwi and strengthen indigenous partnerships
+• Consider how to develop respectful and strategic relationships with iwi.

 Target Audience

-The programme is designed for senior leaders across all sectors who wish to reimagine and revitalize their leadership practice by drawing on the wisdom of an indigenous lens.
+The programme is designed for senior leaders across all sectors who “give a damn about what’s happening nationally and globally” and wish to reimagine and revitalize their leadership practice by drawing on the wisdom of an indigenous lens.
 This includes:

 • Business executives